cointastical/Physical-Locations-Bitcoin/README.md

 Some of the following stores require KYC / Identity verification.
 When we learn which do require KYC, and which do not (i.e., [**NO KYC**]), we will update this list accordingly.

+[Updated: 14 Jan, 2023.
+Note — there are some countries, such as Turkey, Ukraine, and others where there are numerous additional locations but we have no business names or location information on them.]

 **Physical stores and Trading Spaces**
 --------------------------------------